 - 1. Schedule I has been provided pursuant to the requirements of Rule 12-04(a) and 5-04(c) of Regulation S-X, which require condensed financial information as to the financial position, changes in financial position and results of operations of a parent company as of the same date and for the same period for which audited consolidated financial statements have been presented when the restricted net assets of consolidated subsidiaries exceed 25 percent of consolidated net assets as of the end of the most recently completed fiscal year. - 2.
-The condensed financial information has been prepared using the same accounting policies as set out in the consolidated financial statements except that the equity method has been used to account for investments in its subsidiaries and VIE.
-For the parent company, the Company records its investments in subsidiaries and VIE under the equity method of accounting as prescribed in ASC 323, Investments-Equity Method and Joint Ventures.
-Such investments are presented on the Condensed Balance Sheet as "Investments in subsidiaries and VIE" or and the subsidiaries and VIE' profit or loss as "Loss from equity in earnings of subsidiaries and VIE" on the Condensed Statements of Comprehensive Income (loss).
+The condensed financial information has been prepared using the same accounting policies as set out in the consolidated financial statements except that the equity method has been used to account for investments in its subsidiaries and former VIE.
+For the parent company, the Company records its investments in subsidiaries and former VIE under the equity method of accounting as prescribed in ASC 323, Investments-Equity Method and Joint Ventures.
+Such investments are presented on the Condensed Balance Sheet as "Investments in subsidiaries, former VIE and former VIE's subsidiaries" or and the subsidiaries and former VIE' profit or loss as "Equity in losses of subsidiaries and share of loss from former VIE and former VIE's subsidiaries" on the Condensed Statements of Comprehensive Income (loss).
 Ordinarily under the equity method, an investor in an equity method investee would cease to recognize its share of the losses of an investee once the carrying value of the investment has been reduced to nil absent an undertaking by the investor to provide continuing support and fund losses.
-For the purpose of this Schedule I, the parent company has continued to reflect its share, based on its proportionate interest, of the losses of subsidiaries and VIE regardless of the carrying value of the investment even though the parent company is not obligated to provide continuing support or fund losses. - 3.
+For the purpose of this Schedule I, the parent company has continued to reflect its share, based on its proportionate interest, of the losses of subsidiaries and former VIE regardless of the carrying value of the investment even though the parent company is not obligated to provide continuing support or fund losses. - 3.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with US GAAP have been condensed or omitted.
 The footnote disclosures provide certain supplemental information relating to the operations of the Company and, as such, these statements should be read in conjunction with the notes to the accompanying consolidated financial statements. - 4.
-Besides the short-term borrowings existed as of the year ended December 31, 2021, there were no other material contingencies, significant provisions of long-term obligations, guarantees of the Company for the years ended December 31, 2019, 2020 and 2021.
+As of December 31, 2022, there were no material contingencies, significant provisions of long-term obligations, guarantees of the Company.
+Besides the short-term borrowings existed as of the year ended December 31, 2020 and 2021, there were no other material contingencies, significant provisions of long-term obligations, guarantees of the Company for the years ended December 31, 2020 and 2021.